 2. If applicable, communicating with and disclosing Your personal information and personal health information to your referring regulated health provider, if any, and for collecting, using and disclosing your personal information and personal health information from your referring regulated health provider, if any, about your condition and progress throughout the CH program.

 3. For quality purposes, which may include but are not limited to one or more of evaluating, measuring and analyzing whether CH is meeting its standards in providing the Services.

-4. To determine eligibility for insurance coverage and payment, if you provide such information to CH.
+6. To determine eligibility for insurance coverage and payment if you provide such information to CH and with express consent.

 The App collects, uses and discloses your personal information for the following additional purposes, using the following systems: